goingdust/goingdust/README.md

 ### Front end developer raring to create satisfying web experiences 👩‍💻

 I started dabbling in web dev in early 2021 after building my PC.
-What was a little hobby soon became a career change and pushed me to enroll in Lighthouse Labs' Web Development Bootcamp.
+What started as a little hobby soon became a career change and pushed me to enroll in Lighthouse Labs' Web Development Bootcamp.
 Coding's allure of seemingly-endless building possibilities keeps me learning and working to realize all the ideas percolating around my head.

 - 🔭 I’m currently working on: **My personal site**
 - 🌱 I’m currently learning: **SolidJS, WCAG**